learnk8s/learnk8s.io/src/gatekeeper/content.md

 In addition, you may want to enforce bespoke policies that all workloads may want to abide by, such as:

-- All workloads must have a “project” and “app” label
+- All workloads must have a "project" and "app" label
 - All workloads must use container images from a specific container registry (e.g.  my-company.com)

 Finally, there is a third category of checks that you would want to implement as policies to avoid disruption in your services.